Resources

 PVC Pipes

 While PVC pipes are more durable, they can still fail due to poor installation, joint separation, or ground movement.
-Over time, external pressure or damage can cause cracks, leading to blockages or leaks requiring repair or replacement.
+While they are more flexible than clay or cast iron, external pressure or damage can cause cracks over time, leading to blockages or leaks requiring repair or replacement.